mbbroberg/mbbroberg.github.io/content/tools/index.md

 ![Notion](notion-pic.png "My Notion setup")

 I've gone all-in on the weird and wonderful world of Notion.
 I find it as revolutionary as the spreadsheet once was, and its ability to share templates with others gives it a virality that is sure to pay off.
-For new users, however, it's a blank slate similar to any superpower of a tool.
-I fell into the [work of August Bradley](https://www.youtube.com/user/augustbradley) and find his system to be the right foundation for me.
-I even paid to take his course and found that it set a foundation for me well worth the cost.

 I keep every random note, meeting note, action item, and article I plan to read in Notion using (many) embedded and interlinked databases.
 Notion also has a rapidly maturing webclipper that I use on nearly every page I read on the internet (and then I organize into the system).
-It sounds complicated, but it feels fluid and interwoven.

-More importantly, I have a system of projects that align with personal objectives and key results (OKRs) that cascade down from a vision of the person I want to be.
-(This system is largely a 1:1 to August's work above, so check it out if it sounds of interest).
-The resulting structure is the first time in my life that I feel I can plan a big picture concept and see it all the way through to completion.
-It's a huge boost that I'm slowly building out.

 Most important about Notion is that it can organize and interlink information in a way I haven't found before.
 I'm using it to build a knowledge management system to feel like I'm growing knowledge over time rather than hiding it away in unlinked notes.

+The crux of the design depends on using [PARA](https://fortelabs.co/blog/para) to organize my efforts.
+I also keep two top-level database for Recipes (cooking) and Resources (web pages) so I can use the web clipper to gather everything in one place.

+### Previous Implementations

+I used to be obsessed with the [work of August Bradley](https://www.youtube.com/user/augustbradley).
+I even paid to take his course and found that it set a foundation for me worth the cost.
+He has a fascinating concept for weaving your life around Notion, but I think he fell for the assumption that little maintenance tasks are not a big deal.
+I found it to be death by a thousand papercuts.
+I need something resilient and not wasteful of my time, and I can confirm LifeOS systems are not it.
+No thanks.

 ## Obsidian